designerwebhosting/inspirationforchange/index.md

 Would you like to bring your life in to balance and harmony?

-Hi I'm Ann and here at Inspiration for Change you can find the solutions you've been looking for with colour, energy and self empowerment.
+Hi I&#39;m Ann and here at Inspiration for Change you can find the solutions you&#39;ve been looking for with colour, energy and self empowerment.